 The South Congregational church burned on December 10, 1977.
-The lot is now a small park with two benches and the bell which survived the fire, surrounded by the old foundation.
+The lot is now a small park with two benches and a bell, surrounded by the old foundation.

 The Ipswich Female Seminary was established in April 1828 by Zilpah Grant and 24-year-old Mary Lyon for the secondary and college-level education of young women.
 It was the first endowed seminary for women and the first to give diplomas to its graduates.